otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 ```

-## Setting up the logs to be regularly sent to AWS CloudWatch by installing the CloudWatch agent to the controlled machine, for metrics monitoring, visualization and triggering notifications if needed
+## Setting up the logs to be regularly sent to AWS CloudWatch by installing the CloudWatch agent to the controlled machine
 <br>

 To configure the CloudWatch agent to send the required logs to CloudWatch, follow these steps: